uel/fastmfcc/readme.md

 MFCC(test_data, mfccs);
 ```

-Precomputed coefficients will take up between 2-20KB of additional read-only data depending on the choosen parameters but lead to significant speed increases.
+Precomputed data will take up between 2-20KB of additional read-only data depending on the choosen parameters but lead to significant speed increases.
 A minimal amount of floating-point operations is used to enable realtime performance without an FPU.

 ## Microcontroller Compatibility
 Has been tested to work on Arduino NANO 33 BLE and Raspberry Pi Pico with 1024 frame size, 48 mel bins and 13 mfccs.